 Caramelized Onion, Fig, and Blue Cheese Flatbread

 - 1 medium onion sliced thin and caramelized (Note 1)

 - 1 pre-baked thin pizza crust or flatbread approx. 9-inch; such as Stonefire

 - 2 - 3 ounces blue cheese crumbled

 - Preheat oven to 425 degrees.

 - Spread the fig preserves on the pre-baked flatbread.
 Top with mozzarella cheese and the caramelized onions.
-Bake for 7-8 minutes until edges are lightly brown and crust is crispy.
+Add the blue cheese, reserving some for the top after baking.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.

 This post was originally posted in August 2019 and has been updated.